6 More Expensive Stocks In The Dow Jones Industrial Average: Part 2 Of 5

 If you enjoyed this article, scroll up and click on the "Follow" button next to our name to see updates on our future articles in your feed.

-Disclosure: I am/we are long PG.
+Disclosure: I am/we are long PG,KO.

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it.
 I have no business relationship with any company whose stock is mentioned in this article.